preinagel/ratrixcam/docs/SetUpInstructions.md

 ## Step 2.
 Prepare the Mac
+Note: these instructions assume the user is completely unfamiliar with Python and not a programmer, and therefore includes basic setup instructions for the Python environment that Python users can safely ignore.

 1. Set up a Mac Mini with desired user name and password
 2. Connect to a network
 3. Download these programs from the internet and install: